icecube/alertstack/README.md

 where `PATH-TO-TS-DISTRIBUTION` indicates the path to the `.pkl` file with the test-statistic distribution (usually in `examples/???_neutrino_alert/cache/NAME_FILE.pkl`, check the folder for the exact name).
 The default parameters in `plot_sensitivity_???.py` will reproduce the results in the wiki.

-The output would include the following lines at the end:
+The output should also include the following lines at the end (the actual total number of neutrinos and average signalness may change from one analysis to another):

 ```
-------- Sensitivity and discovery potential with 275 neutrino alerts (average signalness: 45.1 %) --------
+------- Sensitivity and discovery potential with 393 neutrino alerts (average signalness: 46.8 %) --------

-Sensitivity at ? of flux, expectation of ?/275 = ?
+Sensitivity at ? of flux, expectation of ?/393 = ?
-3 Sigma discovery at ? of flux, expectation of ?/275 = ?
+3 Sigma discovery at ? of flux, expectation of ?/393 = ?
-5 Sigma discovery at ? of flux, expectation of ?/275 = ?
+5 Sigma discovery at ? of flux, expectation of ?/393 = ?

 ----------------------------------------------------------------------------------------------------------
 ```

-A plot of the TS distribution of the background and the sensitivity and discovery potentials will be saved in `examples/??_neutrino_alert/cache/ts_bkg.png`.

-In `examples/fermi_blazar_neutrino_alert/blazar_toy_example.ipynb` you can run a toy version of the code using a limited sample of circularized public errors instead of the likelihood maps.
+The various plots for each specific analysis will be saved in `examples/??_neutrino_alert/figures/`.

 When you are ready to unblind the analysis, you can run